Recycle Items accepted for recycling at Casepak

 Click to download a pdf summary of the information on this page

-Items accepted for recycling at Casepak
+Items accepted for recycling

 Recycling from Leicestershire (except North West Leicestershire, which is sorted at their depot in Coalville), goes to Casepak, a Materials Recycling Facility (MRF) in Leicester.
 Materials are sorted into the different material categories using state of the art equipment and machinery before being baled and sent on to processers for recycling.